Resources

 The Human Impact of Poor Keyboard Support

 Imagine navigating a website without a mouse.
 You press Tab, and the focus jumps unpredictably.
+You reach a dropdown, but it won’t open.
+You reach a modal, but you can’t close it.
+You get stuck inside a menu with no way out.

 Now imagine relying on that method every day.
+When websites fail keyboard accessibility, users lose control, and when users lose control, they leave.

 Common WCAG 2.1.1 Failures